joyfill/components-ios/README.md

 ```

-3. Create a new Swift file in your Objective-C project.
+3. Create a new Swift file in your Objective-C project and while creating swift file popup will appear and then select "Create Bridging Header".
-4. Create a Bridging Header:
+4. Create a Bridging Header file manually if doesn't exist in your project:
 ```swift

 To use Swift code in an Objective-C project, you need to create a bridging header.
 The bridging header is an Objective-C header file that allows your Objective-C code to access Swift code.
 Xcode will typically prompt you to create a bridging header when you add Swift code to an Objective-C project.
 If it doesn't, you can create one manually.